gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I love you too, sweetling."
-They held each other for a moment, one wondering when the other had gotten so big, the other wondering when the first had gotten so small, and then Noxy left.
+They held each other for a moment, one wondering when the other had gotten so big, the other wondering when the first had gotten so small.

 </section>
 <section markdown="1">